 There’s a little exception to the rule: sitcom characters.
 I’ve often wondered if booze-swilling, female characters in sitcoms are a way to enjoy the trope and ridicule the idea that powerful females must have some form of problem to propel their power.
 I adore the character Malory Archer, who hardly ever talks without the sound of ice cubes clinking in the glass in her hand.
 Her acrid sense of humour just wouldn’t be the same without a sharp glass of clear spirit, and this isn’t too dissimilar from Lucille Bluthe from Arrested Development, which, as you may know, are played by the same actress and are at times interchangeable.
 Once again, Google search Lucille Bluthe and you’ll find that one of her promo pictures is her with a martini in-hand.
 And, of course, there’s Patsy from Ab Fab, where her Bolly drinking is more a symbol of the lucrative fashion world.
 Crucially, you always feel that Patsy is knocking back Champagne because she can, it’s fabulously pricey and she just wants to.
 If comedy is satirising it as a common feature, it’s a signal to start editing it out of scipts.

 I, like many working people, love the feeling of a glass of wine at the end of the day.
-I’m also not particularly fussy, so will wince down a glass of sulfuric grape acid.
+I’m also not particularly fussy, so will wince down a glass of cheap, unbranded piss.
 However, I am bored, tired and irritated by seeing booze as a female personality trait.
 And even if it does represent a powerful aid, I’m sick of seeing it in the hands of women.
-Where are the beers, the joints, or perhaps even better, nothing at all.
+Where are the beers, the joints, or perhaps even better, nothing at all?
 Imagine: replacing the glass of wine in a female character’s narrative with something interesting.